 Malaysia ranks 1st in total public expenditure on education (% to GDP) among ASEAN countries according to The International Monetary Fund (2020).
 Ministry of Education was the biggest recipient in recent budget allocations, with a focus on enhancing learning institutions nationwide and prioritising TVET centres.

-The governments' efforts at developing industry ready talent is reflected in Malaysia's improved ranking in the Global Talent Competitiveness Index 2020 (GTCI 2020), a report by INSEAD University, Google and Adecco.
-Malaysia moved up two spots to 26th among 88 countries and ranked 6th globally for Employability.
+The governments' efforts at developing industry ready talent is reflected in Malaysia's improved ranking in the Global Talent Competitiveness Index 2022 (GTCI 2022), a report by INSEAD University, Google and Adecco.
+Malaysia ranked 45th among 133 countries.
 High Priority on Education Malaysia is an upper middle-income country with a well-developed education system.
 Education and training are accorded high priority in national development under Malaysia's five-year development plans.
 The quality of Malaysia's workforce is one of the best in the region.
 Total enrolment in public institutions of higher education is estimated at over 500,000 with an increasing focus on the science and technical disciplines.
 Enrolment at Public Universitiesby Field of Study

-Source: Quick Facts 2020, Ministry of Education
+Source: Quick Facts 2022, Ministry of Education